 The benefits bundled with lower prices gravitate startups and small companies toward individual freelancers.
 Freelancers are generally self-made web designers whose level of expertise is hard to assess until you actually work with them.
 Although they are generally creative and not limited by company restraints, they’ll only stick with you until your contract expires.
-Time commitment varies drastically from one freelancer to another, and some of them may even fail to meet the standards they promised.
-Also, since they often work on multiple projects at once, you can’t expect them to maintain your website.
+Time commitment varies drastically from one freelancer to another, and some may even fail to meet the promised standards.
+Also, since they often work on multiple projects simultaneously, you can’t expect them to maintain your website.
 Once they deliver the product, they’ll move to the next project.

 The hourly rate for freelancers is usually between $10 and $100.

 Web design agencies usually charge more per hour than the previous two options.
 The main reason for this is that they provide an entire team of professionals that takes care of everything from web design and development to copywriting, marketing, and SEO.
 Also, agencies like ours follow a design QA checklist.
 Comprehensive quality assurance testing helps ensure that everything is in perfect order before your website goes live.

 The price varies based on the team size, the level of the agency, the extent of services, and other factors.
 The most significant benefit here is the specialized experience and professional outcome that web design agencies deliver.
 All you need to do is provide the initial guidance about your website needs and expectations and let the agency take it from there.
 There is almost no risk of failure since professional agencies will leave no stone unturned to provide a customized individual approach and top-tier product.